The central office of the University Athletic Association is hosted by the University of Rochester and located at 575 Mount Hope Avenue.

 Phone: (585) 275-2585

-Dick Rasmussen has served as Executive Director of the University Athletic Association since the Association began official operations in July of 1987.
+Dick Rasmussen has served as Executive Vice President of the University Athletic Association since the Association began official operations in July of 1987.
 Prior to assuming his leadership role in the Association he served as Head Baseball Coach and Business Manager for the Department of Sports and Recreation at the University of Rochester.
 In this capacity, he was a member of the planning group that shaped the original proposals for the formation of the UAA.
 During his 14-year career at Rochester, "Raz" also coached football for nine years and worked for several years as a computer programmer and research analyst in the Office of Admissions and Financial Aid.
 His 1980 Rochester Baseball squad was the first men’s team at the University to qualify for an NCAA Division III team championship.

 As an undergraduate at the University of Rochester, Dick majored in chemistry while competing in football and baseball.
 During his senior year, he was the recipient of the Louis A. Alexander Award given to the outstanding male athlete at the University of Rochester.
 A former high school chemistry and physics teacher, he holds a Master’s degree in science education and a Doctorate in higher education administration from the University of Rochester.
 Complete Bio